gunthercox/HackathonPack/README.md

 - **Comfortable clothing**, you never know what it is going to be like in the hacking spaces.
 - **A pocket folder** with about 10 to 20 copies of your resume.
+- **A flash drive** to share files in case sharing them wirelessly isn't an option.
+- **Head phones or earbuds**, the hacking arena can get rather noisey.
+If your project ends up using sound in any way it may be a challenge to hear it on your laptop's speakers.
+These may also be usefull if you just decide you want to listen to mucic.

 Many of the sponsors who go to hackathons are actively recruiting new employees or interns.
 A hackathon can be a great way to get an internship with a company